Alexrs95/markdown-cv/index.md

 `Jan 2015`
 __T3chFest__

 T3chFest is an event celebrated every year in the Universidad Carlos III de Madrid.
-I was in charge of build the app of the event with information about the talks, the location...
+I was in charge of build the app of the event with information about the talks, speaker and location.

 `Summer 2013`
 __Series.ly Beta__

-Android app which I developed using the API of Series.ly, a website that helps you track the series, movies and documentaries you see.
+Android app developed using the API of Series.ly, a website that helps you track the series, movies and documentaries you see.
 It got more than 115.000 downloads on Play Store.

 `Summer 2012`
 __Androtalk / Androjuegos__

 Android apps for the blogs Androtalk.es and Androjuegos.com, with 5.000 downloads each and an average rate of 4.3

-### Blogger

-`Nov 2011-Now`
-__Collaborator in Androtalk and Androjuegos__

-Blogs dedicated to news and reviews related to Android: devices, apps and games.

-`Mar-Sep 2012`
-__Collaborator in Omicrono__

-Blog about science and technology.

 ## Technical Skills

 ### Programming Languages

 `Basic Level`
-C, Assembly (MIPS), Python
+C, Assembly (MIPS), HTML5, CSS3, JavaScript

 `Medium Level`
 Java

 ### Operating Systems

-Mac OS X, Windows, Linux
+Mac OS X, Linux, Windows

 ## Languages

 ###Spanish

-__Mother language__
+__Native language__

 ###English